gianlourbano/echoscape/specs/specs.md

     - [ ] audios recorded in filesystem
   - [ ] show errors properly
 - [ ] record audio
-  - [ ] check if network is available, otherwise schedule it for later
+  - [x] check if network is available, otherwise save it for later
+  - [ ] background task to upload audio when network is available
-  - [ ] check the audio and replay it before uploading
+  - [x] check the audio and replay it before uploading
-  - [ ] discard audio
+  - [x] discard audio
   - [ ] upload audio
-  - [ ] store audio locally
+  - [x] store audio locally
   - [ ] if not wifi, ask user to confirm upload
   - [ ] notification when network (wifi?) becomes available
   - [ ] save backend info locally